pangolinjs/core/README.md

 *Handlebars* is an HTML templating engine based on JavaScript.
 Gulp creates static HTML from Handlebars files.

-Hierarchic organisation with subfolders is supported.
+Hierarchy with subfolders is supported.
 The output reflects the input file tree.

 #### Layouts